Atharva Sudame: Personal life

-Controversy
+Controversies

+Ganeshotsav controversy 2025

 In August 2025, Atharva became embroiled in controversy after posting a reel during Ganeshotsav promoting religious unity.
 In the video, Sudame portrayed a devotee buying a Ganesha idol from a Muslim artisan.
 The storyline included Sudame's character delivering a message about religious harmony, inspired by his father: “We should be like sugar, which sweetens both kheer and sheer khurma.
-We should be like a brick, which builds both temples and mosques”.
+We should be like a brick, which builds both temples and mosques".

 Though intended to promote Hindu-Muslim unity, the video received sharp backlash from certain groups who accused him of being provocative and misleading.
 Akhil Bhartiya Brahman Mahasangh claimed the reel misrepresented traditions and Pune.
 The trolling quickly escalated, resulting in threats and heavy criticism online.

 In response to the outrage, Sudame deleted the video and issued a public apology, clarifying that his intention was never to hurt anyone's sentiments.
 He emphasized that he had long promoted cultural unity through his other content and had no motive other than harmony.
 The controversy also brought support from some political leaders and activists, who defended the reel's message and called for tolerance.

+Pune Mahanagar Parivahan Mahamandal Limited controversy 2026

+On 2 and 5 January 2026, Pune Mahanagar Parivahan Mahamandal Limited (PMPML) issued a notices to Atharva Sudame, alleged that he created reels inside PMPML buses without permission and illegally used the corporation's uniform, e-machine, and badge.